adityasengar/GLDP/README.md

 ## Usage

-The entire pipeline is orchestrated by the `run_pipeline.sh` script.
+The `run_pipeline.sh` script automates the entire workflow for the **Koopman** and **Neural Network** propagators.
 It handles data preprocessing, model training, simulation, and analysis in a single command.

 **Command:**
 ```bash